damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 Preferably we like to answer tickets sooner than the SLA requires.
 The higher a channel is in the list the sooner it should be answered.

+The above SLAs are based on ticket priority which can be set manually by support agents.
+See [setting ticket priority](https://about.gitlab.com/handbook/support/knowledge-base/zendesk/setting_ticket_priority.html)

 ## Tiered Support

 GitLab operates with three tiers of customer support.
 Each tier has a set of responsibilities as outlined below.